Gibraltar is in the unique position of being an EU finance centre with a competitive tax regime. In Gibraltar there is NO:

 Stamp duty is payable on real estate transactions in Gibraltar and, consequently, share transfers in companies which own real estate in Gibraltar are subject to stamp duty.

 As Gibraltar has no tax on investment income and no capital gains tax, a Gibraltar company or trust is an ideal vehicle for holding a bank account, dealing in stocks and shares, holding portfolios of investments and for purchasing other financial products.
-Therefore, all interest earned as well as any capital gains or other profits made are paid entirely free of tax.
-Many major international banks and financial institutions are based in Gibraltar and our firm has long-standing relationships with most, if not all of them.
+All interest earned as well as any capital gains or other profits made are paid entirely free of tax.
+Many major international banks and financial institutions are based in Gibraltar and our firm has long-standing relationships with all of them.

 Taxation of Individuals